erikc5000/island-time/docs/basics/dates-and-times.md

 )
 ```

-To capture an instant along with the local time, you have two options -- `OffsetDateTime` and `ZonedDateTime`.
+To capture an instant along with the local time, you have two options &mdash; `OffsetDateTime` and `ZonedDateTime`.
 Both store a date-time with an offset from UTC, however, `ZonedDateTime` is also aware of time zone rules, which is an important distinction.

 ### `UtcOffset` vs. `TimeZone`

 In Island Time, a `UtcOffset` is just a number of seconds that a local time must be adjusted forward or backward by to be equivalent to UTC.
 A `TimeZone` defines the rules used to determine the UTC offset.
-Time zones fall into two categories -- region-based (`TimeZone.Region`) and fixed offset (`TimeZone.FixedOffset`).
+Time zones fall into two categories &mdash; region-based (`TimeZone.Region`) and fixed offset (`TimeZone.FixedOffset`).

 Region-based zones have identifiers, such as "America/New_York" or "Europe/London", that correspond to entries in the [IANA Time Zone Database](https://www.iana.org/time-zones).